microsoft/MSLab/Scenarios/S2D and Grafana/readme.md

     #NSSM - the Non-Sucking Service Manager
     Invoke-WebRequest -UseBasicParsing -Uri https://nssm.cc/ci/nssm-2.24-101-g897c7ad.zip -OutFile "$env:USERPROFILE\Downloads\NSSM.zip"
 ```

+Next step would be to copy zip files to Grafana server temp directory.
+I decided to copy whole zip as if you have a lot files, zips are more effective.
+Script will also extract zip files and copy to program files.
+NSSM x64 will be copied to system32 to be able to use it systemwide.

 ```PowerShell
 #Copy influxDB and Grafana to Grafana server